Please wait a few moments while we replace your file.

 The file was successfully replaced.

-I lecture nationally and internationally and have given invited presentations on my areas of expertise at the Colorado Womens College, the Heidelberg Center for American Studies, the John F. Kennedy Institute for North American Studies at the Frei University of Berlin, the Centre for Cultural Studies at the University of Bonn, the Institute for American Studies at the University of Leipzig, the Department of American Studies at the University of Mainz, the Gradute School of the Humanities at the University of Wurzburg, the Australian National Film and Sound Archive, and the Manning Clarke House in Canberra, Australia among other places.
+He lectures nationally and internationally and has given invited presentations on his areas of expertise at the University of Denver School of Law, the Colorado Womens College, the Heidelberg Center for American Studies, the John F. Kennedy Institute for North American Studies at the Frei University of Berlin, the Centre for Cultural Studies at the University of Bonn, the Institute for American Studies at the University of Leipzig, the Department of American Studies at the University of Mainz, the Gradute School of the Humanities at the University of Wurzburg, the Australian National Film and Sound Archive, and the Manning Clarke House in Canberra, Australia among other places.
+In addition, Stratton held a Fulbright lecturship at the Universität Würzburg, Germany in 2013.

-My scholarship has appeared, or is forthcoming, in Red Ink, Wícazo Ša Review, Weber: The Contemporary West, Rhizomes, and Arizona Quarterly.
-In 2013 I co-edited a special issue of Weber on re-imagining/re-claiming the West in contemporary Native writing and art.
-My manuscript on King Philip's War and the Indian captivity narrative of Mary Rowlandson, Buried in Shades of Night, was published by the University of Arizona Press in September 2013.
+Dr. Stratton's scholarship has appeared, or is forthcoming, in Salon, Arizona Quarterly, Wícazo Ša Review, Weber: The Contemporary West, Red Ink, and Rhizomes.
+In 2013 Stratton co-edited a special issue of Weber on re-imagining/re-claiming the West in contemporary Native writing and art, and in the Fall of 2014 a special feature in Denver Quarterly on the 150th anniversary of Sand Creek.
+Stratton's manuscript on King Philip's War and the Indian captivity narrative of Mary Rowlandson, Buried in Shades of Night, was published by the University of Arizona Press in September 2013 and re-released in paperback as part of the First Peoples" New Directions in Indigenous Studies series in 2014.

-For the last five years I have also organized the annual Indigenous Voices Series, featuring writers such as Laura Tohe, Stephen Graham Jones, Tom Holm, Frances Washburn, Ofelia Zepeda, Simon Ortiz, Ryan Singer, and, most recently, Gerald Vizenor.
+During the last five years Stratton has also organized the annual Indigenous Voices writers series, featuring writers such as Laura Tohe, Stephen Graham Jones, Tom Holm, Frances Washburn, Ofelia Zepeda, Simon Ortiz, Ryan Singer, Gerald Vizenor, and most recently the Writing Survivance: Indigenous Voices on the 150th Anniversary of Sand Creek symposium.

 ENGL 1110: American Literature of the Nuclear Age